Glider infantry: Allied organization

 The gliders which were most widely used by the Allies were the American-designed Waco CG-4A, which could carry 13 passengers, and the British-designed Airspeed Horsa, which could carry 25 passengers.
 Both of these aircraft used plywood extensively in their construction, with the CG-4A also using aluminium to provide greater strength in its framing.
 To deliver especially heavy loads, the British General Aircraft Hamilcar could carry up to eight tons (8,000 kg) of equipment.

 Much like conventional gliders, these aircraft were towed behind a powered aircraft, usually a C-47 (or the Armstrong Whitworth Albemarle or Short Stirling in British units), and were then released near the designated landing area called the Landing Zone' or 'LZ'.

 The crews of these aircraft landed their gliders in circumstances which would challenge the most seasoned pilot.
 Sometimes flying in at night they had but a few moments to pick a likely landing spot, avoid the other gliders making similar approaches and those already on the ground, avoid incoming enemy fire and then land the aircraft without crashing into any trees, ditches or enemy erected anti-troop stakes (called by pilots in Normandy "Rommel's asparagus"), and do so softly so as to ensure that the aircraft and/or cargo were not damaged in the process.

 Before the Battle of Normandy, the Allied command feared that the losses suffered by glider groups would be as high as 50-70% before even encountering the enemy.
 This fear was based on expectations for high numbers of crash landings and encounters with anti-aircraft defences.
-The actual losses were less than the estimates and were comparable to the losses of associated parachute units; the losses suffered by certain Glider Artillery battalions (e.g., the 319th and 320th of the 82nd Airborne Division) were higher than the losses of the associated Glider infantry (i.e., the 325th) primarily because the two artillery battalions landed in the evening hours of D-Day and the landing zone (LZ-W) near St. Mere Eglise was not secure with many casualties occurring from enemy anti-aircraft and machine gun fire in addition to crash landings.
+The actual losses were less than the estimates and were comparable to the losses of associated parachute units.

+Certain Glider Artillery battalions (e.g., the 319th and 320th of the 82nd Airborne Division) suffered heavier losses than the associated Glider infantry (i.e., the 325th).
+The two artillery battalions landed in the evening hours of D-Day in a landing zone (LZ-W) near St. Mere Eglise which was not secure.
+The artillery units sustained many casualties occurring from enemy anti-aircraft and machine gun fire in addition to crash landings.
 In contrast, the 325th landed on D-Day +1 and faced less intense enemy fire; while more than half of the 327th Glider Infantry Regiment landed by boat on the third day at Utah Beach because of the lack of gliders able to carry them into Normandy.